Jessica Lauser

 Jessica T. Lauser (/LAWser/, born 1980) is a visually-impaired American chess player and the current, six-time reigning U.S. Blind Champion.
 As of 2025, she is the first and only woman to win the US national chess championship for the blind and visually-impaired in 2018.
 Lauser has since won five more championships in 2019, 2020, 2021 (by default), 2022, and 2024.

 Early life

 Born at just 24 weeks’ gestation, Lauser suffered a serious complication affecting premature infants, named Retinopathy of Prematurity (ROP), causing permanent and severe loss of sight during her first few months of life.
 ROP (and subsequent cataracts) left Lauser effectively blind in one eye, with limited sight in the other.
-Lauser first learnt chess at age 7, and started playing more frequently at around 12, where she allegedly used her chess skills to counter teasing and bullying by classmates throughout her time in junior secondary education, during which she earned the moniker "Chessica" in her school.
+Lauser first learned chess at age 7, and started playing more frequently at around 12, where she allegedly used her chess skills to counter teasing and bullying by classmates throughout her time in junior secondary education, during which she earned the moniker "Chessica" in her school.